gtk-rs/gtk4-rs/book/src/hello_world.md

 It builds fine, but nothing but a warning in our terminal appears.

 ```
-GLib-GIO-WARNING: Your application does not implement g_application_activate() and
+GLib-GIO-WARNING: Your application does not implement g_application_activate()
-has no handlers connected to the 'activate' signal.
+and has no handlers connected to the 'activate' signal.
 It should do one of these.
 ```

 GTK tells us that something should be called in its `activate` step.
-So let's create an [`gtk::ApplicationWindow`](../docs/gtk4/struct.ApplicationWindow.html) there.
+So let's create a [`gtk::ApplicationWindow`](../docs/gtk4/struct.ApplicationWindow.html) there.

 <span class="filename">Filename: listings/hello_world/2/main.rs</span>